cortex-js/cortex-js.github.io/kb-compute-engine.md

 where each key is a string and each value can be any type.

-A **record** is a special case of a dictionary where the keys are fixed, while a **dictionary** can have keys that are dynamically added or removed at runtime.
+A **record** is a special case of a dictionary where the keys are fixed, while a **dictionary** can have keys that are not defined in advance.

 A **record** is used to represent objects and structured data with a fixed set of properties.
-A **dictionary** is well suited to represent data such as hash tables or caches.
+A **dictionary** is well suited to represent hash tables or caches.

-**Keys** must be unique (when compared in NFC form) within a dictionary or record.
+**Keys** must be unique when compared in NFC form within a dictionary or record.
 Keys are not ordered.

 (See [Naming Constraints for Elements and Arguments](#naming-constraints-for-elements-and-arguments) for rules on key names.)